 Dripping Springs ISD has established a thorough assessment process to identify students and ensure they are placed appropriately into the program.

-Parents must complete the referral form found at the bottom of this page for permission for assessment for the GT program.
+Parents/Guardians must complete the referral form found at the bottom of this page for permission for assessment for the Gifted and Talented program.

 Qualitative and Quantitative Assessment

-All students referred for GT assessment will complete a testing process.
+All students referred for Gifted and Talented assessment will complete a testing process.
 Testing instruments are approved by the district, are aligned with best practices, and are appropriate to the student’s grade level.
 Parent and teacher evaluations may be included in the assessment process.

 Parents and teachers rate the student on a variety of areas including vocabulary, expression, mastery levels, critical thinking, reasoning skills, reading level, observation skills, and problem-solving.

-The assessment results are evaluated by the Dripping Springs ISD GT Assessment Committee.
+The assessment results are evaluated by the Dripping Springs ISD Gifted and Talented Assessment Committee.
 The committee may consider additional evaluation criteria including student portfolios, anecdotal information, and other relevant data.
-The GT Assessment Committee makes the final determination as to whether or not the student is accepted in the GT program.
+The Gifted and Talented Assessment Committee makes the final determination as to whether or not the student is accepted in the Gifted and Talented program.

 DISTRICT ASSESSMENT WINDOWS

-GT assessment process for the new school year will begin during the second week of school for all campuses.
-Below is the testing window for assessments performed during the 2019-20 school year.
+The Gifted and Talented assessment process for the new school year will begin after the first few weeks of school for all campuses.